confetti-framework/docs/logging.md

     app.Log("slack").Alert("Something happened!");

-If you would like to create an on-demand logging stack consisting of multiple channels, you may use multiple parameters:
+If you would like to create an on-demand logging stack consisting of multiple channels, you can use multiple parameters:

     app.Log("single", "slack").Info("Something happened!");

+### Groups

+If you have a large system, it might be smart to group logs together.
+This makes it easier to filter your logs.
+For example, you could create a group named `external` to log request and responses, and a group named `worker` for background jobs.

+    log := app.Log().Group("external");

+    log.Info("Task started")
+    log.Alert("Something happened!")

+The above example (in combination with `loggers.Syslog`) results in the following:

+    <6>1 2020-11-01T21:42:51.439+01:00 MacBook-Pro.local YourApp 95375 external [level severity="info"] Task started
+    <1>1 2020-11-01T21:42:52.134+01:00 MacBook-Pro.local YourApp 95375 external [level severity="alert"] Something happened!